gordonmurray/fastapi-lance-r2-mvp/README.md

 ### Future Experiments

 - Explore time travel/versioning capabilities of Lance
-- Build a simple UI to test image search UX (e.g., SvelteKit)
+- Build a simple UI to test image search UX (using SvelteKit)
 - Wrap Lance search into a FastAPI endpoint with caching

 ### Testing